 As physical and digital skills continue to merge, the workplace will be shaped by digital business.

 Connecting technology with people and business, and building upon their combined skills, will quickly unveil new capabilities for business.
 However, this also requires high levels of design, engineering and organization.
+Discussed below how digital adoption platforms can make this complexity simpler for your employees.

 Take a moment to think about your current team of coworkers.
 Where is each person physically located?
 What time zone are they in?
 Do you collaborate with partners around the country or around the world?
 If you currently do not, that might change in the future.